JoelZimmerman/Anamnesis/README.md

 Anamnesis7 is an unofficial quick fix to make it run on Windows versions older than 10.

 We actively encourage people to contribute to the project with their forks to improve the tool overall.
-With this said, Anam devs are **not** supporting builds done via forks (such as this) and, if you've received a release of the tool from any repo that isn't [imchillin/Anamnesis](https://github.com/imchillin/Anamnesis), you are encouraged to not bring the issue up because this is not an actively maintained build and is just a small mod to make it run on Win7 for some friends.
+With this said, Anam devs are **not** supporting builds done via forks (such as this) and, if you've received a release of the tool from any repo that isn't [imchillin/Anamnesis](https://github.com/imchillin/Anamnesis), you are encouraged to NOT bring issues up with neither them nor me because this is not an actively maintained build and is just a small mod to make it run on Win7 for some friends.

 ## Getting Started